awsdocs/amazon-fsx-lustre-user-guide/doc_source/troubleshooting.md

 Is the filesystem name correct?
 ```

 This error can occur if you aren't using the correct `mountname` value when mounting a persistent or scratch 2 file system by using the mount command\.
-You can get the `mountname` value from the response of the describe\-file\-systems AWS CLI command or the [DescribeFileSystems](https://docs.aws.amazon.com/APIReference/API_DescribeFileSystems.html) API operation\.
+You can get the `mountname` value from the response of the [https://docs.aws.amazon.com/cli/latest/reference/fsx/describe-file-systems.html](https://docs.aws.amazon.com/cli/latest/reference/fsx/describe-file-systems.html) AWS CLI command or the [https://docs.aws.amazon.com/fsx/latest/APIReference/API_DescribeFileSystems.html](https://docs.aws.amazon.com/fsx/latest/APIReference/API_DescribeFileSystems.html) API operation\.

 ## File System Mount Hangs and Then Fails with Timeout Error<a name="mount-hangs-fails-timeout"></a>